AnthillTech/fi24_raspi_demo1/README.md

 `$sudo python light_switch_service -o 15 -o 16 johnsmith.myhome jspwd`

-NOTE: On Raspberry Pi the scripts must be run with root privileges (sudo) to be able to access GPIO
+NOTE: On Raspberry Pi the scripts must be run with root privileges (sudo) to be able to access GPIO.